 2) Personalized content will reign supreme

 The need for personalized content is not surprising at all today.
-But in all the communications you receive from brands, you’d still find lack of personalization in most of them.
-And when you look at the numbers in support of it (here’re some from Instapage), you’d be hard pressed to understand why?
+But in all the communications you receive from brands, you’d still find a lack of personalization in most of them.
+And when you look at the numbers in support of it (here’re some from Instapage), you’d be hard-pressed to understand why?

 - Understanding user preferences and buying habits will help brands move beyond segmentation and personalization, and enter the realm of hyper-personalization and predictive recommendations.